losol/eventuras/README.md

 -   `Eventuras.Services.Stripe` - Integration with [Stripe](https://stripe.com/).
 Stripe is not current in use, but is considered for reimplementation.
 -   `Eventuras.Services.TalentLms` - Integration with [TalentLMS](https://www.talentlms.com/).
 TalentLMS integration was planned for automatic registering students at the Learning management system, but is not currently in use.
 -   `Eventuras.Services.Twilio` - Integration with [Twilio](https://www.twilio.com/).
 Twilio is used for sending SMS.
 -   `Eventuras.Services.Zoom` - Integration with [Zoom](https://zoom.us/).
-Zoom is used for onlie courses.
+Zoom is used for online courses.
 -   `Eventuras.Web` - ASP.NET Core application.
 This is the frontend application in current use.
 This project will be deprecated, and all UI functions should be replaced by `Eventuras.WebFrontend`.
 -   `Eventuras.WebApi` - ASP.NET Core Web API application.
 This is the backend application which is production ready, and partly in use.
 This is the application which will serve API requests.
 -   `Eventuras.WebFrontend` - React / Next.JS application.
 This is the frontend application which will replace `Eventuras.Web`.
 This application is currently under development.